 which is considered a possible alternative to the Middle East in

-between Russia and the United States a systematic dialogue on global
+between Russia and the United States A systematic dialogue on global

-based on the desire to keep Russian-American
+based on the desire to retain Russian-American

 American missile defense in Europe is unacceptable for Moscow